felixhageloh/uebersicht/README.md

 ## Scripting Support

 Übersicht has AppleScript support since version 1.1.45.
 To get detailed information on what you can script, open the Script Editor and add Übersicht to the Library (use Window -> Library to show).
-Here are a few examples of what you can do with AppleScript:
+Here are a few examples of what you can do with AppleScript.
+(Note that the examples all use the application id instead of the app name.
+This is because typing the umlaut Ü can be tricky):

-    tell application "Übersicht" to refresh
+    tell application id "tracesOf.Uebersicht" to refresh

 refreshes all widgets.

-    tell application "Übersicht" to refresh widget id "my-widget"
+    tell application id "tracesOf.Uebersicht" to refresh widget id "my-widget"

 refreshes widget with id "my-widget".

-    tell application "Übersicht" to every widget
+    tell application id "tracesOf.Uebersicht" to every widget

 lists all widgets.

-    tell application "Übersicht" to set hidden of widget id "top-cpu-coffee" to false
+    tell application id "tracesOf.Uebersicht" to set hidden of widget id "top-cpu-coffee" to false

 hides the widget with ID "top-cpu-coffee"